ActiveState/blog-posts/upgrading-to-5.24.md

 Postfix dereferencing is another new experimental feature in 5.20, and it has since been marked as stable in 5.24.
-Perl has rightly been criticized for the ugly syntax require to dereference a complex data structure.
+Perl has rightly been criticized for the ugly syntax required to dereference a complex data structure.
 For example:

     my @elems = @{ $foo->{bar}[0]{baz} };